Leticia-paiva/dbt_project/README.md

 customer_total_spent: Aggregates total spend per customer (only includes customers who placed orders)

-You can check the result tables directly in BigQuery by visiting this link (you must be logged into a Google account):

-👉 View in BigQuery

 ## Project Structure
 The models follow DBT’s layered architecture: